 In the UK, approximately 3.4 million people live with T2D2 this represents 7.4% of the UK population3.
 It has been observed that people with T2D do not adhere to treatment recommendations4.
 Poor adherence to medication is associated with increased mortality and increased costs of outpatient care5.

 The iSAID study explored how UK T2D patients perceived the information they received about managing their diabetes and their medicines.
 A key outcome of this study was that patients wanted to spend more time with HCPs6.
 Research has also demonstrated that pharmacists and nurses provide similar or even better care than general practitioners7.

 How can you contribute with the research?

-We are conducting telephone interviews with T2D, the interview will be around 20 mins long and will focus on your views about your time with HCPs.
+We are conducting telephone interviews with people with type 2 diabetes, the interview will be around one hour long and will focus on your views about your time with HCPs.

 If you are interested and willing to participate, please contact Miss Elpida Makri, email: email@example.com or telephone: 07454 953 003

 1 Brundisini, F., Vanstone, M., Hulan, D., DeJean, D., & Giacomini, M. (2015).
 Type 2 diabetes patients’ and providers’ differing perspectives on medication nonadherence: a qualitative meta-synthesis.
 BMC health services research, 15(1), 516.